oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 parameters `scope` or `resource` as specified in
 {{RFC8707}}, respectively, to determine the resource server they want to access.

-### Access Token Replay Prevention

-Additionally, access tokens SHOULD be restricted to certain resources and actions on resource servers or resources.
-To put this into effect, the authorization server associates the access token with the respective resource and actions and every resource server is obliged to verify, for every request, whether the access token sent with that request was meant to be used for that particular action on the particular resource.
-If not, the resource server must refuse to serve the respective request.
-Clients and authorization servers MAY utilize the parameter `scope` and `authorization_details` as specified in
-{{I-D.ietf-oauth-rar}} to determine those resources and/or actions.

-Authorization and resource servers SHOULD use mechanisms for sender-constrained access tokens to prevent token replay as described in (#pop_tokens).
-A sender-constrained access token scopes the applicability of an access token to a certain sender.
-This sender is obliged to demonstrate knowledge of a certain secret as prerequisite for the acceptance of that access token at the recipient (e.g., a resource server).
-The use of Mutual TLS for OAuth 2.0
-{{RFC8705}} is RECOMMENDED.

 ## Client Impersonating Resource Owner {#client-impersonating-resource-owner}